iancorbett/Tech_Blog/README.md

 User instructions:

 In order to run this application,  you will need to follow a series of steps.
 Firstly, you will have toclone the repo and open it in your own code editor.
-Then, you will open up the integrated terminal, and run the command ""
+Then, you will open up the integrated terminal, and run the command "node server".
+You will then open up your browser and go to "localhost:3001".
+Here you will be able to use the application to sign up, make posts, make comments, etc. Examples are provided in the screenshots below.

 Contribution guidelines: